-For example, if you have medication you need to take consistently you will want to have them also in the kit you carry just in case.
+For example, if you have the medication you need to take consistently you will want to have them also in the kit you carry just in case.

 Items like the following are good to bring with you:

-You should go through and make sure you have a spare in your kit just in case as it may save your life or someone else on trail!
+You should go through and make sure you have a spare in your kit just in case as it may save your life or someone else on the trail!

-Make sure to protect yourself from prolonged sun and UV exposure through long sleeve shirts, hats, sunscreen, and good chap sticks.
+Make sure to protect yourself from prolonged sun and UV exposure through long sleeve shirts, hats, sunscreen, and good chapstick.

-For me and most you are filtering water with a Katadyn or Sawyer while out on the trail, these are very susceptible to cold weather and one hard freeze can destroy them leaving you open to sickness.
+For me and most, you are filtering water with a Katadyn or Sawyer while out on the trail, these are very susceptible to cold weather and one hard freeze can destroy them leaving you open to sickness.

-Make sure to pack at least a few days worth of water purification tablets or other water cleaning methods to ensure you can drink water as this is VITAL to survival when in trouble.
+Make sure to pack at least a few days’ worth of water purification tablets or other water cleaning methods to ensure you can drink water as this is VITAL to survival when in trouble.

-For many thru hikers their hiking friendships last long after the trail is over, as this is someone who knows exactly what you have been through.
+For many thru-hikers, their hiking friendships last long after the trail is over, as this is someone who knows exactly what you have been through.

-A great amount of people who continue to hike after the fact will call or reach out to see if their previous Tramily can come on their new trek and explore a new trail and have a new experience.
+A great number of people who continue to hike after the fact will call or reach out to see if their previous Tramily can come on their new trek and explore a new trail and have a new experience.

 Last but not least, don’t disregard those you have left at home.
-The people who have known you forever will be interested to hear about your journey and your status, update them regularly.
+The people who have known you forever will be interested to hear about your journey and your status, and update them regularly.

 This I feel is the part many don’t fully prepare for before they leave and through the process of the hike, leaving them to scramble and try to figure it out as it comes at them.

-This approach can have it's merits and can be successful but some people will fail at it and come crashing down hard and have a rocky road to trying to regain a balance.
+This approach can have its merits and can be successful but some people will fail at it and come crashing down hard and have a rocky road to trying to regain a balance.

 Remember way upon this post where I mentioned you wanted to have a $1000+ nest egg to come back to, well you have hit the point where you can really use having these funds available.

-Next if you sold your house or got out of a lease you will need to find a place to stay, so hopefully you can find a place with the money you saved before, I know this changes if you lived in New York versus somewhere in Nebraska.
+Next, if you sold your house or got out of a lease you will need to find a place to stay, so hopefully, you can find a place with the money you saved before, I know this changes if you lived in New York versus somewhere in Nebraska.